-3.14.4.2 Financial Liabilities
+3,14.4.2 Financial Liabilities

 A financial liability is derecognised when the obligation under the liability is discharged, cancelled or expires.
 Where an existing financial liability is replaced by another from the same lender on substantially different terms, or the terms of an existing liability are substantially modified, such an exchange or modification is treated as a derecognition of the original liability and the recognition of a new liability.
-The difference between the carrying value of the original financial liability and the consideration naid is recognised in profit or loss.
+The difference between the carrying value of the original financial liability and the consideration pair is recognized in public or loss.